Oropouche Virus – Serology and PCR

 Testing Indications

-A clinical risk assessment should be performed prior to requesting OROV testing.
-This should include a review of the individual’s clinical status, travel and exposure history and a consideration of alternative diagnoses, including infections by Dengue virus, Chikungunya virus or Zika virus.
-Molecular testing by polymerase chain reaction (PCR) is the preferred test method.
-Testing of asymptomatic individuals is not recommended.
+A clinical risk assessment should be performed that includes a review of the individual’s clinical status, travel and exposure history and a consideration of alternative diagnoses, including infections by Dengue virus, Chikungunya virus or Zika virus.

 Individuals that may be considered for OROV testing include: